CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 The Operator can be deployed by multiple methods including:

- * manual installation
+ * default installation
  * Ansible playbook installation
  * Openshift Console installation using OLM

-## Manual Installation - Create Project Structure
+## Default Installation - Create Project Structure
 The Operator follows a golang project structure, you can create a structure as follows on your local Linux host:

     mkdir -p $HOME/odev/src/github.com/crunchydata $HOME/odev/bin $HOME/odev/pkg